Slackow/PackScript/README.md

 ## Command Lines
 This is the main feature behind PackScript:

-Command lines start with a '/' and are treated as commands, not Python code.
-To continue a command on the next line, end with '\'.
-The next line’s leading whitespace is ignored.
+Command lines start with a `/` and are treated as commands instead of Python.

 When not inside a function, command lines do nothing.